JamesKohli/napoleon/docs/tournaments.md

 There may be a few exceptions to these rules in 3+ player games at certain player counts, but the system attempts to make the pairings as fair as possible.

-With sequential rounds you will only play one game at a time.

-With concurrent rounds you will play several games simultaneously;
-but never the same side in more than one game at a time.
+Games in round two will start once at least one game in round one has finished, and so forth.

+Everybody should have at least one game going at all times.

 ### Points